 OptionsHouse wants to make sure you understand the special risks involved in Extended Hours Trading.
-The Extended Hours Trading session is between 7:30 a.m. and 4:00 p.m., Central Time.
+The Extended Hours Trading session 1 ½ hours prior to market open (8:00 a.m. – 9:30 a.m.
+ET) and 1 hour after the market closes (4:00 p.m. – 5:00 p.m.
+ET).
 Please keep in mind that only limit orders are accepted during Extended Hours Trading sessions.
 Also, only orders on equities are allowed.

 - Risk of Lower Liquidity.
 Liquidity refers to the ability of market participants to buy and sell securities.
 Generally, the more orders that are available in a market, the greater the liquidity.
 Liquidity is important because with greater liquidity it is easier for investors to buy or sell securities, and as a result, investors are more likely to pay or receive a competitive price for securities purchased or sold.
 There may be lower liquidity in extended hours trading as compared to regular market hours.
 As a result, your order may only be partially executed, or not at all.

 - Risk of Higher Volatility.
 Volatility refers to the changes in price that securities undergo when trading.
 Generally, the higher the volatility of a security, the greater its price swings.
 There may be greater volatility in extended hours trading than in regular market hours.
 As a result, your order may only be partially executed, or not at all, or you may receive an inferior price in extended hours trading than you would during regular market hours.